xelisce/robawt2023/README.md

 Checklist of things yet to be done on software side:
 - Ball tracking
 - Green squares
-- Stop at red line (should be fairly simple)
 - 135 turn
 - Entire evac portion